acemod/ACE3/documentation/feature/goggles.md

 ### 1.1 Visual Effects for eyewear
 Adds color tint to sunglasses and other eyewear.
 Causes raindrops to appear on the screen in rain.
-Causes dirt to appear on the screen when dirt is kicked up nearby (e.g. explosions, rotor wash, bullet impacts).
+Causes dirt to appear on the screen when dirt is kicked up nearby (e.g. explosions, rotor wash, bullet impacts, muzzle blast).

 ## 2. Usage